 No. However, there is a seminar series that is geared toward summer research students.

-If I am accepted for how long should I stay?
+If I am accepted, how long should I stay?

 All participants are required to stay for at least eight weeks, and for a maximum of ten weeks.